Filter by Demographic Group:

 Note: NAEP geographic definitions are based on the National Center for Education Statistics local classifications detailed here.

-Students from North Carolina’s suburban school districts were the most likely to score at or above proficient on the NAEP 4th grade reading exam (47%).
-Both city (34%) and rural (33%) students performed similarly on the NAEP 4th grade reading exam, while students from towns were least likely to score at or above proficient (26%).
+Students from North Carolina’s suburban school districts were the most likely to score at or above proficient on the NAEP 4th grade reading exam (40%).
+City (30%) and rural (32%) students performed similarly on the NAEP 4th grade reading exam.
+No data was reported for students from towns in 2022.

-Asian (57%) students were the most likely to score at or above proficient on the NAEP 4th grade reading assessment followed by white students (49%).
+Asian (56%) students were the most likely to score at or above proficient on the NAEP 4th grade reading assessment followed by white students (44%).
 These were the only two student groups to exceed the statewide goal.
-Forty percent of multiracial students scored at or above proficient in reading.
-Less than a quarter of Hispanic (23%), black (20%), and American Indian (16%) students scored at or above proficient on the NAEP 4th grade reading exam.
+Less than a quarter of multiracial (22%), Hispanic (21%), and Black (17%) students scored at or above proficient on the NAEP 4th grade reading exam.
+No data for American Indian students was reported in 2022.

 Students who are economically disadvantaged—meaning they received of free or reduced price lunch—were less likely to score at or above proficient than not economically disadvantaged students.
-Half of not economically disadvantaged students scored at or above proficient on the NAEP 4th grade reading exam, more than double the share of economically disadvantaged students (21%).
+Forty-one percent of not economically disadvantaged students scored at or above proficient on the NAEP 4th grade reading exam, more than double the share of economically disadvantaged students (17%).

 Fourth grade reading assessment scores for all states were obtained from the NAEP Data Explorer.